 - Go to https://cat.eduroam.org.

-- Click the wide button marked eduroam user: download your eduroam installer and then select Oxford University.
+- Click eduroam user: download your eduroam installer and then select Oxford University.

 - Run the installer.
 When prompted enter your Remote Access username and password.
 Your username is in the following example format: abcd1234@OX.AC.UK - enter the OX.AC.UK part of your username in uppercase as some devices will not connect to eduroam if this is lowercase.

-See more detailed instructions, with screenshots, on how to download and install eduroam CAT.
+See more detailed instructions on how to download and install eduroam CAT.

 Manual Set Up Instructions